claws/cookiecutter-python-project/README.rst

   - A minimal ``index.rst`` page

-  - A user focused page containing information such as install, API and a link to the change log.
+  - A user focused page containing information such as installation instructions, API docs, a link to the change log and instructions about how to raise a bug.

   - A developer focused page containing information such as contributing, testing, code coverage, style compliance, type annotations and documentation.

-- An ``examples`` directory with a minimal example script.
-This script is called and tested as part of the unit tests.

 It is assumed that the new Python package will eventually be: